TY-WORK-UVIC/Data-Analyst/PowerBI/Roblox Review Analysis/Readme.md

 Open the Roblox Reviews Sentiment Dashboard.pbix file.

-Data Refresh:

-If you have the source data files, update the data source paths in Power Query (Transform Data) to point to your local files.

-Click Refresh to populate the dashboard with the latest data.

 📝 Analysis Highlights

 Common Pain Points: Analysis of negative reviews often highlights issues such as lag, account security, or specific update bugs.

 User Favorites: Positive sentiment frequently correlates with new events, social features, and avatar customization.

 📂 Project Structure

-Roblox Reviews Sentiment Dashboard (1).pbix: The core Power BI report file.
+Roblox Reviews Sentiment Dashboard.pbix: The core Power BI report file.

 data/: (Optional) Folder containing raw or processed CSV/Excel files used as sources.

 screenshots/: Images of the dashboard for quick preview.

 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for new visualizations or better data processing methods:

 Fork the Project.